 4: Recommender Discrimination Systems

-The algorithms tasked with making such decisions are termed “recommender systems“, but insofar as these work to monopolize an ever-greater share of each individual user’s attention, in pursuit of maximising the online publisher’s profits, these might more usefully be termed “discrimination systems” — for the sole animating purpose of such a system is to mark a population of users out from one another.
+The choices an online publisher makes about the content they will present (or “surface”) to a given user are the most direct and effective lever they have available to them in order to influence how that user “engages” with their platform – and thus, to engineer their own profitability.
+The algorithms tasked with making such decisions on behalf of publishers are termed “recommender systems“, but insofar as these work to monopolize an ever-greater share of each individual user’s attention, in pursuit of maximising the online publisher’s profits, these might more usefully be termed “discrimination systems” — for the sole animating purpose of such a system is to mark a population of users out from one another.

 5: Generative AI-yai-yai